China's US$20b new Egypt capital project talks fall through

 The new administrative capital is one of several mega-projects launched by President Abdel Fattah El-Sisi since taking office in 2014 in an effort to reboot the economy and leave his mark on the most-populous Arab nation.

-The three-phase administrative capital project envisages transforming a 700 square kilometre swath of desert into a modern hub for government buildings, foreign embassies and major companies.
+The three-phase administrative capital project envisages transforming a 700 sq km swath of desert into a modern hub for government buildings, foreign embassies and major companies.